betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingCSESoftwareProductivity.md

 * **Increased opportunities to incorporate computation into projects:** CSE software has proven effective in solving many problems, and its impact can spread if we develop the software capabilities.
 * **Limited staff resources in high demand:** The skill set for developing CSE software is large, including domain knowledge, mathematics, and computer science.
 For larger projects, effective team skills are also required.
 Furthermore, parts of this skill set are in high demand in other areas of the economy, resulting in a shortage of skilled people.

-An explicit focus on software productivity will help computational scientists and engineers address challenges and opportunities by providing a toolset, methodologies, and information to better manage large, complex, and rapidly changing software systems while delivering higherquality results faster, with fewer resources.
+In summary, an explicit focus on software productivity will help computational scientists and engineers address challenges and opportunities by providing a toolset, methodologies, and information to better manage large, complex, and rapidly changing software systems while delivering higherquality results faster, with fewer resources.

 <!---
 Publish: yes
-Pinned: no
+Pinned: yes
 Track: how to
 Topics: software engineering
 --->